 Proper watering practices should not be dismissed when considering the health of your trees and shrubs.
 After all, water is the elixir of life!
-Here we explore the best means by which to water and soak your trees, while also considering methods for determining just how long you should water them for.
-So next time you start watering, consider these tips and tricks from The Homeowner’s Complete Tree & Shrub Handbook to keep your trees healthy and properly hydrated!…
+Here our Denver tree service pros explore the best means by which to water and soak your trees, while also considering methods for determining just how long you should water them for.
+So next time you start watering, consider these tree tips and tricks from The Homeowner’s Complete Tree & Shrub Handbook to keep your trees healthy and properly hydrated!…

 Adequate water helps newly planted trees and shrubs recover from transplant shock so their roots can establish in the soil, a process that may take up to three years.
 If a tree is large at planting time, it will take longer to become established than a small tree does.
 Unless you plant drought-tolerant varieties, it’s especially important to water established plants in stressful times to help them maintain their vigor.
 Keeping them hydrated and healthy reduces the chances of stress-related pests and diseases.